Hastings UK Local Attractions To Enjoy On Your Next Holiday to East Sussex.

-The beautiful ‘Ancient’ Cinque Port town of Winchelsea, perched high on a hill just outside Rye, has a large underground network of medieval wine cellars – the largest in the country.
+The beautiful ‘Ancient’ Cinque Port town of Winchelsea, perched high on a hill just outside Rye, has a large underground network of medieval wine cellars which are the largest in the country.

 In the Middle Ages, Winchelsea was one of the principal English ports importing wine from Gascony in southwest France.
 Guided tours of the cellars can be arranged during the summer months.

 The beautiful town of Rye is one of the renowned Cinque Ports of the South Coast, is not only the most perfectly preserved medieval town in England, but it is also one of the most haunted too.

 Battle – the Guy Fawkes connection!